c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Mr O'Connor**: I'm close to the time.
 Just a couple of final points to finish off this point, Mr Khan, if I may.

-Your witness statement addressing this issue then takes us through the following months where, bit by bit, as you've, said the scientific advice changed and, stage by stage, the UK Government changed its advice and then its mandatory -- it imposed various mandatory conditions about where face coverings had to be worn, different places, transport networks, and so on.
+Your witness statement addressing this issue then takes us through the following months where, bit by bit, as you've, said the scientific advice changed and, stage by stage, the UK Government changed its advice and then its mandatory -- it imposed various mandatory conditions about where :outline:`face coverings` had to be worn, different places, transport networks, and so on.

 Just with that in mind, I'd like to take you to look at paragraphs 184 and 185 of your witness statement.
 On page 41.